luunguyen97/Prepare-data-forTracking-task/README.md

 - Press 'f' to fix bounding box
 - Press 'b' to go back to the previous image
 - Press 'q' to quit

+## 6. Create validate dataset
+Take 20% of the dataset to make validate dataset.
+Generate val json file by running [gen_json.sh](gen_sjon.sh) This json file is used when evaluate Tracker model on AR benchmark